dynamsoft-docs/document-viewer-docs/api/class/annotation/line.md

 {% comment %}
 **Remark**

-- It will return `''`, if the annotation is be deleted.
+- It will return `''`, if the annotation is deleted.
 {% endcomment %}

 ## pageUid